Meet Our Team

 Dorothy Afrifa-Tweneboah

-Outside of work and studies, Dorothy is passionate about mentoring, food, and finding innovative ways to bridge gaps in the legal field.
-Dorothy believes in the power of community and collaboration and is proud to be part of a team that champions inclusion and empowerment.
+Outside of work and studies, Dorothy Afrifa-Tweneboah is passionate about mentoring, food, and finding innovative ways to bridge gaps in the legal field.
+She believes in the power of community and collaboration and is proud to be part of a team that champions inclusion and empowerment.

 -